ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_workbench.md

 [ INFO] [1544589841.990120553]: Find 0 Dynamixels
 ```

-**TIP**: If you can't find any Dynamixels, please check usb port, power.
+**TIP**: If you can't find any DYNAMIXEL, please check usb port, power.
 Even if it can't find anything, please check firmware to use ROBOTIS software ([R+ Manager 2.0](http://emanual.robotis.com/docs/en/software/rplus2/manager/) or [R+ Manager 1.0](http://emanual.robotis.com/docs/en/software/rplus2/manager/))
 {: .notice--success}

 ### [Controllers](#controllers)

-This package is to control Dynamixels by ROS API.
-You can load your Dynamixels by simply creating yaml file.
+This package is to control DYNAMIXEL by ROS API.
+You can load your DYNAMIXEL by simply creating yaml file.

-The configuration of the yaml file is as follows. `name` is used for joint name of /joint_states topic as well as identifing Dynamixel.
+The configuration of the yaml file is as follows. `name` is used for joint name of /joint_states topic as well as identifing DYNAMIXEL.
-When controller is initialized, Dynamixel information is loaded from the file and configures each `Control_Table_Item` with the `value` for each Dynamixel based on `id`.
+When controller is initialized, DYNAMIXEL information is loaded from the file and configures each `Control_Table_Item` with the `value` for each DYNAMIXEL based on `id`.

 ```
 [name]: